TLDR

 Ever wondered what a minority government is and how it shapes Australia’s Parliament?
 Here’s everything you need to know.

-If neither major party wins enough seats to form government, one will still usually have more seats than the other.
+If neither major party wins enough seats to form a majority government, one will still usually have more seats than the other.
 Their next step is to negotiate with cross-benchers - independents or minor party politicians - to form an alliance that secures them a majority in the House of Representatives.

 This alliance is what we call a coalition (yep, that’s how the Liberal-National Coalition got their name; they are technically two separate parties, but have shared interests and so continue to work together to get the numbers up in order to form government - since like the 1940s!).